Skip to content

 Storage How To

-This page explains how to create different types of mounts to move or mount different library locations in to Immich Distribution.
+This page explains how to create different types of mounts to relocate or add library storage locations for Immich Distribution.

 Danger

-Locations Immich can access, and are suitable for images are /var/snap/immich-distribution/common and /root/snap/immich-distribution/common.
-The first location is used by Immich Distribution already, but feel free to create a subfolder there if you like.
+Locations that Immich can access and are suitable for storing images include /var/snap/immich-distribution/common and /root/snap/immich-distribution/common.
+The first location is already used by Immich Distribution, but you can create a subfolder there if desired.

 Future name collision

-I would choose a folder under /root/snap/immich-distribution/common to reduce the risk for future name collitions.
-If you like to use /var/snap/immich-distribution/common, pick a unique name.
+Choosing a folder under /root/snap/immich-distribution/common is recommended to reduce the risk of future name collisions with files created by the Snap package itself.
+If you prefer to use /var/snap/immich-distribution/common, ensure you pick a unique subfolder name.

 Examples